Opening Keynote Address

 Closing Plenary Address

-Renée Peterson Trudeau is an internationally-recognized transformational coach, speaker and author.
+Renée Peterson Trudeau is an internationally-recognized leadership coach, speaker and author.
 Her clients include corporations, national conferences and nonprofit organizations.
-Trudeau has been facilitating transformational events for more than 25 years and she’s on faculty at the prestigious Kripalu Center for Yoga & Health, 1440 Multiversity and Omega Institute.
+Trudeau has been facilitating transformational programs for more than 25 years and she’s on faculty at the prestigious Kripalu Center for Yoga & Health, 1440 Multiversity and Omega Institute.
 A sought-after life balance expert, Trudeau’s work has been featured in the New York Times, US News and World Report, Good Housekeeping, AARP and more.
-She is the author of three best-selling books on life-balance including The Mother’s Guide to Self-Renewal.
+She is the author of two best-selling books on life-balance including The Mother’s Guide to Self-Renewal: How to Reclaim, Rejuvenate and Re-Balance Your Life.
 She and her team have certified hundreds of women leaders in more than 10 countries around the world to lead self-renewal groups based on her award-winning self-care curriculum.
-She lives with her husband and teenage son in Austin, TX.
+She lives with her husband and teenage son in Austin, TX. www.ReneeTrudeau.com